DeChambeau muscles his way to U.S. Open victory

 Xander Schauffele (74) looked ready to make a back-nine charge after making the turn fresh off back-to-back birdies but the world number seven made five consecutive bogeys from the 13th and finished in fifth place.

+“I don’t really know what to say because that’s just the complete opposite of what you think a U.S. Open champion does,” said McIlroy.

+“Look, he’s found a way to do it.
+Whether that’s good or bad for the game, I don’t know, but it’s just - it’s not the way I saw this golf course being played or this tournament being played.
+It’s kind of hard to really wrap my head around it.”

-Reporting by Frank Pingue in Toronto; Editing by Christian Radnedge and Toby Davis
+Reporting by Frank Pingue in Toronto; Writing by Frank Pingue; Editing by Toby Davis and Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.